coqui-ai/TTS/docs/source/models/xtts.md

 - Train the XTTS GPT encoder with the processed data
 - Inference support using the fine-tuned model

-The user can run this gradio demos locally or remotely using a Colab Notebook.
+The user can run this gradio demo locally or remotely using a Colab Notebook.

 ##### Run demo on Colab
 To make the `XTTS_v2` fine-tuning more accessible for users that do not have good GPUs available we did a Google Colab Notebook.